 For now, the government is also raising the threshold at which creditors may issue statutory demands and providing companies with longer response times.
 Directors who trade while insolvent will benefit from temporary relief from all personal liability.

 More detailed information is available in the treasury.gov.au fact sheet download.

 Deferment of Loan Repayments:

-On 20 March 2020, Anna Bligh, CEO of the Australian Banking Association, announced that small businesses affected by COVID-19 would have their loan repayments deferred for six months.
+On March 20, 2020, Anna Bligh, CEO of the Australian Banking Association, announced that small businesses affected by COVID-19 could have their loan repayments deferred for six months.
 The offer applies to over $100 billion in existing loans.
 Depending on the uptake, it is thought that this could put up to $8 billion back into small businesses.

 Coronavirus SME Guarantee Scheme:

-The Australian government is set to establish the Coronavirus SME Guarantee Scheme with support from the Reserve Bank of Australia and the Prudential Regulation Authority.
+The Australian government has established the Coronavirus SME Guarantee Scheme with support from the Reserve Bank of Australia and the Prudential Regulation Authority.
 The Scheme is intended to help SMEs obtain working capital.
-To this end, the government will guarantee 50% of each applicable loan.
+To this end, the government is guaranteeing 50% of each applicable loan.
 Below are the salient terms:

-- Only SMEs with a turnover of less than $50 million will be eligible.
+- Only SMEs with a turnover of less than $50 million are eligible.
+This includes sole traders.

 - Loans are to be unsecured and capped at $250,000 per borrower.

 - Term lengths should be a maximum of 3 years.